 1) CRiSP releases fish at Lower Granite Dam and the migration parameters for these fish are such that they do not begin to swim at their fastest speed until some time later in their migration.
 If the fish were released (in the model) in their natal streams they would likely be migrating at or close to their top speed as they pass Lower Granite Dam and maintain this speed as they move downstream from there.
-The fact that the fish move slowly at first is an artifact of the general fit-ting procedure used to calibrate travel times between actual release points and downstream locations.
-The actively migrating fish need to have migration parameters that reflect the fact that they have been migrating for many days already.
-This is illustrated in Figure 1.
-The top graph shows the prediction based on the calibrated travel time parameters for the Composite stock.
-The lower graph shows the results if the stocks had the "running start."
+The fact that the fish move slowly at first is an artifact of the general fitting procedure used to calibrate travel times between actual release points and downstream locations.
+The actively migrating fish have migration parameters that were calibrated to their historical travel time between LWG and downstream dams.
+These parameters give fish the best possible "running start" given that they have actually been migrating for days or weeks prior to arrival at Lower Granite.
+This partially explains the success of predicting passage at MCN compared to other dams upstream.
+The modeled fish are increasing in speed with their "experience" in the river and the more rapid velocity reaches closer to the historic level of travel speed as the season and their downstream migration proceeds.
+These migration parameters are updated annually.